 Similar driving factors could result in heightened demand for remedial therapy workers as well.
 Remedial therapy has typically been closely associated with workplace and sports injuries, rehabilitation, age-related factors, and chronic conditions.
 Post-COVID, remedial therapy workers could be in even higher demand due to mental health conditions such as anxiety and stress.

 Online shopping rates leaped by more than 129% during the earliest weeks of the COVID crisis.
-In the coming years, eCommerce should see further demand growth. eCommerce firms will have a need for more eCommerce marketers, customer service representatives, shipping and picking clerks, and freight and stock movers.
+In the coming years, eCommerce should see further demand growth. eCommerce firms will require more eCommerce marketers, customer service representatives, shipping and picking clerks, and freight and stock movers.
 They will also need more web developers, operations managers, graphic designers, and marketing data experts.

 The trade occupations remain essential for residential housing, construction, businesses, and everyday consumers.
 Jobs such as tech support or mobile repair technicians will always be in demand.
 Other technical jobs such as remote communications tech service will be needed as more and more people continue to work from home.